Fees: How I Get Paid

 Many people are hesitant to work with a financial planner because they're concerned about cost.
 However, have they considered the cost of not working with a planner?
 Poorly structured investment portfolios, attempts to out-smart the market, and misinformed decisions about college or estate planning are just a few mistakes individuals can make during their lifetime.
 I can help avoid those mistakes.

 How do I do this?
-First off, by getting you out of mutual funds with high expense ratios and poor performance and recommend ones that meet my strict requirements.
+First off, by getting you out of mutual funds with high expense ratios and poor performance and recommending ones that meet my strict requirements.
 Second, by making sure that the location of your investment accounts optimize any tax benefits available.
 Third, by analyzing your entire financial situation in order to ensure you're not making any mistakes that could cost you down the road.